 I am aware of what I am saying and to whom I am saying it.
 I am a Black man telling a largely Black audience that culture matters — that the stories we tell ourselves about who we are and what is possible for us shape our outcomes in ways that are measurable, documented, and consequential.

-- If the system is the whole explanation: The only solution is to change the system — a project that has been underway for sixty years and has not produced the outcomes its advocates promised
+- If the system is the whole explanation — The only solution is to change the system.
+That project has been underway for sixty years and has not produced the outcomes its advocates promised

 Nigerian American families did not wait for America to become less racist before educating their children.
 Jamaican American entrepreneurs did not wait for structural barriers to be dismantled before opening businesses.
 Ethiopian immigrants did not wait for the system to be reformed before building communities.
 They operated within the system as it exists — with all its flaws, all its biases, all its documented injustices — and produced outcomes that the system allegedly makes impossible.